dsluo/kartoffels.club/content/posts/2022-05-17-upscaled-world-textures.md

 * These works will not be as high quality as my various Face Upscales (which are checked individually) or even of images subdivided into subject categories such as SSEUT (characters, landscapes, armors).
 * These thousands of images are processed by being sorted into very broad  TYPE categories (such as diffuse, normal, detail alpha, cutout alpha) only.
 * These works will be released much faster than specific works for the quantity.
-* If and when issues are noted, they must be corrected manually.
-They oftentimes must also be found within the game world.
 * Because I use these as a learning opportunity and new techniques are made every day, expect occasional refactoring (redoing my old work with new techniques.)